 Bwindi Impenetrable National Park in Uganda is home to scattered mountain gorilla families in four different regions.
 To ensure a smooth gorilla trekking experience, it is important to book accommodation near the region where you have booked your gorilla permit.
 At Trek Africa Expeditions, we can handle this on your behalf and provide guidance on where to stay based on your interests and budget.

 Accessing Bwindi Impenetrable National Park by road from Entebbe or Kampala takes approximately 9-10 hours, depending on your trekking region.
 During the drive, you can witness local culture, such as drum making and Ankole Long-horned cows grazing, and enjoy the scenic beauty of the Kigezi region.

 Alternatively, you can fly into Kigali Airport and drive for 4-5 hours to reach Bwindi Impenetrable National Park.
 The border crossing depends on the region where you have booked your trek, and we can provide detailed information and assistance.

-At Trek Africa Tours, we handle all aspects of planning your gorilla trekking safari, from booking permits to arranging accommodations and transportation.
+At Trek Africa Expeditions, we handle all aspects of planning your gorilla trekking safari, from booking permits to arranging accommodations and transportation.
 Contact us to plan your unforgettable experience in Bwindi Impenetrable National Park.